turner-white/apprentice-projects-s22/README.md

-## apprentice-projects-spring22
+# apprentice-projects-spring22
-Central repository for App Team Carolina's Academy Apprenticeship projects for Spring 2022.
+Central repository for App Team Carolina's Academy Apprenticeship projects in Spring 2022.

 ## Setting up your projects repository
   1. Open the [repository](https://github.com/appteamcarolina/apprentice-projects-s22) on the GitHub website.